 - Add the flour, baking soda, cornstarch, salt, cinnamon, and nutmeg and mix on high until well-combined.
 Use a rubber spatula to scrape any dry ingredients stuck on the sides of the bowl to make sure it is integrated into your cookie batter.

 - Line 2 large baking sheets with parchment paper or a reusable baking mat.
-Use a large spoon or cookie scoop to form cookies (the dough will be sticky!), leaving at least an inch in between each cookie.
+Use a large cookie scoop or 4 tablespoons of dough to form cookies (the dough will be sticky!), leaving at least an inch in between each cookie.

 - Rest your formed cookies in the freezer for 30 minutes.